Bachelor of Arts

 Student Learning Outcomes

-Upon completion of the Religion major, students will be able to demonstrate:
+Upon completion of the Religion major, students will be able to demonstrate the following:

 1. Mastery of biblical literature and interpretive tools.
 (Content and Critical thinking)